getopenmono/monodocs/tutorials/arduino_quoting_arnold.md

 ![A new Arduino sketch](quote-arnold/fresh-sketch.png)

 Because Arduino only defines two C functions (`setup` & `loop`), all our resources must be declared in the global context.
-This means to must declare all ButtonViews, HttpClients and alike in the global context - not inside `setup`.
+This means to must declare all *ButtonViews*, *HttpClients* and alike in the global context - that is outside the functions.

 Also, because our application is driven by user input (UI button pushes), we will not use the `loop` function at all!

 ## Adding the push button

-For starters we need to add the button that will trigger a quote being sent over HTTP to IFTTT.
+For starters we need to add the button that will trigger a quote being sent via a *Http request* to IFTTT.

-First we include *OpenMono* classes and declare two pointers to a `ButtonView` and `TextLabelView` instances:
+First, we include *OpenMono* classes and declare two pointers to *[ButtonView](../reference/mono_ui_ButtonView.md)* and *[TextLabelView](../reference/mono_ui_TextLabelView.md)* instances:

 ```cpp
 #include <mono.h>           // include mono library